Evolutionary history of plants: Evolution of life cycles

 All multicellular plants have a life cycle comprising two generations or phases.
-The gametophyte phase has a single set of chromosomes (denoted 1n) and produces gametes (sperm and eggs).
-The sporophyte phase has paired chromosomes (denoted 2n) and produces spores.
+The gametophyte phase is haploid with a single set of chromosomes (denoted 1n) and produces gametes (sperm and eggs).
+The sporophyte phase is diploid with paired chromosomes (denoted 2n), and produces spores.
 The gametophyte and sporophyte phases may be homomorphic, appearing identical in some algae, such as Ulva lactuca, but are very different in all modern land plants, a condition known as heteromorphy.

 The pattern in plant evolution has been a shift from homomorphy to heteromorphy.
 The algal ancestors of land plants were almost certainly haplobiontic, being haploid for all their life cycles, with a unicellular zygote providing the 2N stage.
 All land plants (i.e. embryophytes) are diplobiontic – that is, both the haploid and diploid stages are multicellular.
 Two trends are apparent: bryophytes (liverworts, mosses and hornworts) have developed the gametophyte as the dominant phase of the life cycle, with the sporophyte becoming almost entirely dependent on it; vascular plants have developed the sporophyte as the dominant phase, with the gametophytes being particularly reduced in the seed plants.

 It has been proposed as the basis for the emergence of the diploid phase of the life cycle as the dominant phase that diploidy allows masking of the expression of deleterious mutations through genetic complementation.
 Thus if one of the parental genomes in the diploid cells contains mutations leading to defects in one or more gene products, these deficiencies could be compensated for by the other parental genome (which nevertheless may have its own defects in other genes).
 As the diploid phase was becoming predominant, the masking effect likely allowed genome size, and hence information content, to increase without the constraint of having to improve accuracy of replication.
 The opportunity to increase information content at low cost is advantageous because it permits new adaptations to be encoded.
 This view has been challenged, with evidence showing that selection is no more effective in the haploid than in the diploid phases of the lifecycle of mosses and angiosperms.

 There are two competing theories to explain the appearance of a diplobiontic lifecycle.